maoueh/nugrant/README.md

     end

-As you can see, the parameters defined in the second `.vagrantuser` file (the project one) overrides settings defined in the `.vagrantuser` found in the home directory (the user one).
+As you can see, the parameters defined in the second `.vagrantuser` file (the current one) overrides settings defined in the `.vagrantuser` found in the home directory (the user one).

 Here the list of locations where Nugrant looks for parameters: